edgelesssys/contrast/rfc/009-distributed-coordinator.md

 Taken together, these invariants ensure

-* data owner security: a mesh CA key is only ever used with a single manifest and is not known to non-Coordinators.
+* data owner security: a mesh CA key is only ever used with a single manifest and isn't known to non-Coordinators.
 * seed share owner security: the seed configured for an active manifest can be traced back to the seed share owners in that manifest.

 See the [section on manifest changes](#manifest-changes) below regarding authentication of Coordinators.